 These offer us a technique for linking length scales so that we can use physically based models of the mechanics of materials embedded within a conventional finite element package.
 They also offer the possibility of linking mechanical damage to changes in thermal conductivity and permeability.
-Dr Andrey Jivkov is leading these mathematical and scientific developments.
+Professor Andrey Jivkov is leading these mathematical and scientific developments.

 The projects include revisiting:

 - micro-polar mechanics in the context of distributed cracking in rocks, Qingrong Xiong.